 Partially!
 The United First Parish Church has an elevator and an accessible bathroom.
-A core member will need to open the front door of the church for you and guide you back to our work space in the basement.
+A staff member will need to open the front door of the church for you and guide you back to our work space in the basement.
 Please come to our regular entrance and call 617-423-3298 for assistance.
 See our directions page for more details on how to find the right door.

 We work in two sections of the church – a large dining room and a small room where we shelve books.
 While the bookroom is too crowded for a wheelchair to navigate, there is plenty of space in the dining room.